 Ultimately, if another driver was at fault for the accident, you will be able to pursue compensation from their auto insurance policy.
 If the accident can be proven to have been also work related, then you can get workers’ compensation benefits for your medical needs and your lost wages.
 This will not affect your auto accident claim for the most part.
 If your auto accident claim involves a claim for lost wages for time off of work, then you may not receive the full value of your wages, because workers’ compensation is already covering 2/3 of your wages after seven days of being out of work.
 You can recover the lost wages that are not covered by workers’ compensation from your Cleveland, Ohio, auto accident claim.

 In the same way, you may not be able to recover all of your medical expenses in an auto accident claim if those expenses are already covered by your workers’ compensation claim.
 However, you can recover compensation for anything that is not being covered by the workers’ compensation insurance.
 Again, these situations can be quite complicated and confusing, so it helps to contact a Cleveland, Ohio, auto accident attorney who has experience with circumstances that involve both auto accident claims and workers’ compensation claims.
-To learn more, contact the Chester Law Group to schedule a free consultation.
+To learn more, contact the Ohio Car Accident Lawyers to schedule a free consultation.
 We are happy to help you find your way through the confusing legal processes.

 When You Cause a Cleveland Auto Accident While Working